-Georgia State Law is home to five academic and outreach centers that relate to areas of excellence for the college.
+Georgia State Law is home to six academic and outreach centers that relate to areas of excellence for the college.
 These centers provide a virtual gathering place for teaching and research on particular aspects of law and society.
 These Georgia State Law centers provide outstanding opportunities for faculty and students to focus on a particular area of interest.

 Center for the Comparative Study of Metropolitan Growth